DFE-Digital/early-careers-framework/docs/source/index.html.md

 Note, there's an exception to this rule for `v3`.
 We're supporting `v1` for an extended period while we work with providers on transition plans.

 When we make non-breaking updates (sometimes referred to as backwards compatible updates), we will not re-version the API.
 An example of a non-breaking change would be when we introduce a new attribute without removing an existing one.

-If we change the API so it’s no longer able to work with older data or functionality, we’ll publish a new version.
-This is specified in the URL `/api/v{n}/`.
-For example, `/api/v1/` or `/api/v2/` and so on.
-We recommend lead providers use the latest version of the API.

-When we make non-breaking updates (sometimes referred to as backwards compatible updates), we will not re-version the API.
-An example of a non-breaking change would be when we introduce a new attribute without removing an existing one.